The Reliquary

 The hymn tool is used to manage your tunnels once configured.
 It can be used to bring up/down tunnels, add routes (requires a restart of tunnels) and see tunnel statistics.

-# hymn usage: hymn [cmd] commands: add - add a new tunnel del - delete an existing tunnel down - kills the given tunnel list - list all configured tunnels name - sets the name for a given tunnel status - show a specific tunnel its info route - modify tunnel routing rules up - starts the given tunnel #
+# hymn usage: hymn [cmd] commands: add - add a new tunnel cathedral - change cathedral for a tunnel del - delete an existing tunnel down - kills the given tunnel list - list all configured tunnels name - sets the name for a given tunnel status - show a specific tunnel its info restart - restart a tunnel (down, up) route - modify tunnel routing rules up - starts the given tunnel #